tjs-w/TCP-fpc/README.md

 sudo mount -t configfs none /config/
 ```

 You can get the mount point by simple bash command `mount | grep configfs`.
-On insertion, the following config files will be created at the mount point, that help in communicating the rules to and from the kernel.
+On insertion, the following config files will be created at the mount point, that help in communicating the rules and commands to and from the kernel.

 \(*CONFIGFS_MOUNT* is mount-point for configfs filesystem.\)